 A see-through switch with pink transparent parts adds a cool, futuristic look.
 Moreover, this feature also allows you to see internal mechanisms.

 The Mechanical Rabbit is powered by only one R03/AAA/UM4 battery (sold separately) to keep this agile bunny light weight.
 Motor and battery case have been shifted to the front of the body to allow for smooth, unhindered rear leg movement.

 Motor rotating power is transferred to the legs via crank plates to make the rabbit hop.
 Rear legs kick the robot forward in a hopping motion similar to that of a...cute little bunny rabbit.
 As more of the weight is born by the front legs, rollers are attached to the feet to eliminate this extra load.

-Tamiya presents its next Robocraft Series item, the 2-leg walking-type Mechanical Ostrich.
-Motor rotating power is transferred to the legs via crank plates to make the ostrich walk.
+Tamiya now presents the Mechanical Tiger as its next addition to the Robocraft Series.
+Power from the rotating motor is transferred to the legs via crank plates to make the tiger walk.

 When walking slowly, it also uses its front legs (just like they do down under) and when running quickly, it uses its tail for balance.

 This is the LIDAR-Lite v3 Laser Rangefinder, a compact, high-performance optical distance measurement sensor from Garmin™.
 The LIDAR-Lite v3 is the ideal solution for drone, robot or unmanned vehicle applications.